armory/knowledge-base/_posts/install-guide/2018-12-26-install-spinnaker.md

 # Enter the name of the role you want to create.
 This will be created in the target namespace
 export ROLE_NAME="spinnaker-role"

-# Enter the name you want Spinnaker to use to identify the deployment target
+# Enter the name you want Spinnaker to use to identify the cloud provider account
 export ACCOUNT_NAME="spinnaker"
 ```